Developer Guide

 ENGINEERING_STANDARDS.md §7.

-exclusive merge target.
-Human contributors can still open PRs against
+release/vX.Y.Zbranch as its exclusive merge target.
+Human contributors can still open PRs againstdevelop(or pre-existing release branches) without conflict. -

 Every campaign uses an ai-memory namespace named after the campaign.
 The namespace contains: the campaign’s overview/scope/hard rules, approvals, code-quality standards, Engineering Standards alignment, a snapshot of open issues + PRs at campaign start, one summary memory per iteration, decisions, blockers, and “future”/deferred items.